-I’m linking my blood orange chocolate log up to #BakingCrumbs with Apply To Face Blog, #CookOnceEatTwice with Searching for Spice, #BakeOfTheWeek with Casa Costello, #LoveCake with JibberJabberUK and #CookBlogShare with Everyday Healthy Recipes.
+I’m linking my blood orange chocolate log up to #BakingCrumbs with Apply To Face Blog, #CookOnceEatTwice with Searching for Spice, #BakeOfTheWeek with Mummy Mishaps, #LoveCake with JibberJabberUK and #CookBlogShare with Everyday Healthy Recipes.

 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make this blood orange chocolate log, I’d love to hear about it in the comments below.
 And do please rate the recipe.
 Have you any top tips?
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.